5 Reasons why you should visit sunny South Africa

 3. The Western Cape Garden Route

 This picturesque stretch of land and coast is a road trip mecca.
 A 300 km stretch of coastline, unique forests, quaint towns and semi-desert showcases the best of South Africa’s changeable landscapes.
 Incredibly diverse in terms of flora and fauna, hiking is a popular activity here, as well as days spent exploring nature reserves and bird watching.
+The Garden Route is the perfect experience for families and couples.

-Part of our service is vehicle rental, an inexpensive and easy process (provided that you have a valid driver’s license).
+Part of our travel service is vehicle rental, an inexpensive and easy process (provided that you have a valid driver’s license).
 The road conditions are excellent, making travel pleasant and exciting.
 For something a little more exhilarating, hire a motorcycle and traverse this corner of the country by bike.

 During the month of June, the small holiday town of Knysna hosts the Knysna Oyster Festival.
 Sip champagne and slurp oysters on a boat cruise around the beautiful coast, spend time browsing craft stalls and tuck into some delicious cuisine.